About the Trail

-For navigational maps, tips, and more information on hiking the Florida National Scenic Trail, you can visit the Florida Trail Association's website here.
+For printed navigational maps, tips, and more information on hiking the Florida National Scenic Trail, you can visit the Florida Trail Association.

-Visit our “Mapping Tools” page to learn more about how you can locate the Florida National Scenic Trail.
+Visit our Maps & Publications page to learn more about how you can locate the Florida National Scenic Trail.

-The flora & fauna on the FNST can also vary greatly by sections of trail.
+The flora & fauna on the FT can also vary greatly by sections of trail.
 Florida is home to unique environments, some of which are not seen anywhere else in the world.
-This means that FNST users have prime access to some of the best nature and wildlife viewing opportunities in the country.
+This means that FT users have prime access to some of the best nature and wildlife viewing opportunities in the country.

-Southern Region: Swamplands, pine flatwoods, scrub, and saw palmetto are frequently seen on the southern portions of the FNST.
+- Southern Region: Swamplands, pine flatwoods, scrub, and saw palmetto are frequently seen on the southern portions of the FT.
 Some of the common types of wildlife seen in this region include: alligators, cattle, panthers, Florida black bears, and many different bird species.

 - Central Region: Wildlife common to this region include sandhill cranes, white-tailed deer, feral hogs, wild turkey, cattle, the Red Widow spider, Florida pine snake, black bear, and gopher tortoises.
 Palmetto prairies, ranch land, scrub, oak hammocks, and pine flatwoods can all be seen in the central region.